microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/subjectrightsrequest-getfinalattachment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the final attachment for a data subject request.
+Get the final attachment for a subject rights request.
 The attachment is a zip file that contains all the files that were included by the privacy administrator.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).